smolquants/papr-review-2023-02/review/oracle-manipulation.md

 is it can take a *finite* amount of capital to reach the minimum tick range for the pool (i.e. go to effectively 0), depending on the existing liquidity distribution of the pool.
 Whereas V2 forces liquidity to be spread across the entire price range, V3 with concentrated liquidity does *not* enforce this, although allows for it if an LP desires.
-By enforcing provision of liquidity over the full price range, V2 requires an infinite amount of capital to reach the minimum tick range for the pool.
+By enforcing provision of liquidity over the full price range, V2 requires an infinite amount of capital to reach a price of zero for the pool.

 With regard to the oracle manipulation attack above, the finite capital required to reach a price of effectively zero on Uni V3 means that the attacker does not necessarily have to worry about selling through intermediate liquidity in ranges down to $p_f$ *if* the liquidity LPs